 Only two part-time children can be present at one time.
 Additional copies may be needed if there are more children attending as part-time.

-Form to document training requirements prior to registration and tracking of required 24 hours of professional development each registration period.
+Form to document training requirements prior to registration and tracking of required professional development hours for each registration period.

 Renovation can disturb paint and this includes sanding, cutting, and demolition.
 Learn how this can hurt adults and children.